The Glenmore Hotel, an Aussie icon since 1921.

 We had a great lunch and beers/cider here after our bridge climb.
 The rooftop had a great view and all the food was excellent.

 Whether it's just drinks or food this to me is a can't miss place in the rocks area.
 Incredible view and outstanding view day and night.
 Had the wagyu burger one day and a beet root salad another day both excellent.

 Known as the ‘Public Bar’ this floor has maintained its traditional Rocks pub appeal.
 It is a place to meet for lunch or after work drinks on the outdoor seating, have a flutter on the horses with our TAB facilities or an intimate lunch in the Harbour Lounge nook with a big leather back booth and views over The Rocks precinct.

 The Glenmore Lounge located on the middle floor hosts a cocktail bar and collection of elegant rooms; Grand Dining Room, Club Room and Drawing Room.
 Perfect for private dining, meetings or social gatherings.
-We also have chess boards and backgammon to challenge your friends, which are available from the cocktail bar.

 Take in the sweeping million dollar, 180 degree views of Sydney Harbour and CBD from The Glenmore’s sensational rooftop.
 The rooftop has long been a destination for those who would like to soak up the sun and enjoy a meal, all whilst overlooking the world’s most beautiful harbour.
 With a retractable roof, the rooftop is open rain, hail or shine so you can enjoy the view all year round.